Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Numerical simulations

 We can also see that as the density contrast increases, both $\dot{M}$ and $\dot{M}_\mathrm{in}$ increase.
 Note however, that $\dot{M}_\mathrm{in}$ increases faster than $\dot{M}$, with the net result that the ratio between ejection and injection also increases with increasing $\delta$.

 As a further positive test of our numerical scheme, when $\delta=0$ the simulation recovers the analytic solution of spherically symmetric accretion discussed by \cite{michel72}.
-The fourth column in Table~\ref{t_delta} reports the ratio $\dot{M}/\dot{M}_\mathrm{M}$, i.e.~the numerically found mass accretion rate in units of the mass accretion rate of Michel's solution $\dot{M}_\mathrm{M}$ (an analytic expression for $\dot{M}_\mathrm{M}$ is derived in Appendix~\ref{sA}).\footnote{Note that $\dot{M}_\mathrm{M}$ as expressed in \eq{ea.15} is given in terms of thermodynamical quantities measured asymptotically far away from the central object ($\rho_\infty$ and either $a_\infty$ or $ h _\infty$).
-In order to compare our results with Michel's solution, we need first to find the asymptotic values $\rho_\infty$ and $a_\infty$ resulting in a solution such that $\rho|_\mathcal{R} = \rho_0$ and $a|_\mathcal{R} = a_0$.
-In this particular case $a_\infty = 0.4905$ and $\rho_\infty = 0.648\,\rho_0$.} Note that, in contrast to the analytic model discussed in the previous section, this ratio does not remain strictly equal to one as $\delta$ increases, although the mass accretion rate remains of the order of $\dot{M}_\mathrm{M}$.
+The sixth column in Table~\ref{t_delta} reports the ratio $\dot{M}/\dot{M}_\mathrm{M}$, i.e.~the numerically found mass accretion rate in units of the mass accretion rate of Michel's solution $\dot{M}_\mathrm{M}$ (an analytic expression for $\dot{M}_\mathrm{M}$ is derived in Appendix~\ref{sA}).
+Note that, as occurs also in the analytic model discussed in the previous section, this ratio does not remain strictly equal to one as $\delta$ increases, although the mass accretion rate remains of the order of $\dot{M}_\mathrm{M}$.

-Even though the mass accretion rate does not saturate at the value of the spherically symmetric case (as happened for the stiff fluid), this first exploration confirms that the basic principle behind the choked accretion model presented in Section~\ref{s2} also works for fluids described by more general equations of state.
+This first exploration confirms that the basic principle behind the choked accretion model presented in Section~\ref{s2} also works for fluids described by more general equations of state, where the resulting flow pattern is no longer assumed to be a potential flow.